PamNawi/YellowQuartz/content/Blue Agate/Computer Science/Procedural Content Generation/Designing Procedural System.md

 Tags: #ProceduralGeneration #AnastasiaOpara
 <h2>Question: </h2>
 How Anastasia thinks and plan composition on procedural generation?
-So we don't have something boring to look at
+So we don't have something boring to look at...
 <h2>Answer:</h2>

 <h2>Highlight:</h2>